NVIDIA/cuda-quantum/docs/sphinx/api/builtin_ops.rst

 Built-in Quantum Operations
 ******************************

-CUDA Quantum provides a default set of :ref:`built-in operations <built-in-operations>` on qubits.
+CUDA Quantum provides a default set of built-in operations on qubits.
 These built-in operations can be used to define custom kernels and libraries.
 Since the set of quantum intrinsic operations natively supported on a specific target depends on the backends architecture, the :code:`nvq++` compiler automatically